irdanish11/project/README.md

 ## Delivery

-Send your solution to [info@sinaptia.dev](mailto:info@sinaptia.dev) and mark your completed tasks in the list above.
+Mark your completed tasks in the list above.
 See example:

 - [x] Task 1 (means completed)
 - [ ] Task 2 (means not completed)